 Location.
 39° 51.16′ N, 82° 52.187′ W. Marker is in Groveport, Ohio, in Franklin County.
+Marker is at entrance to the Groveport Recreation Center building.
 Touch for map.
-Marker is at entrance to the Groveport Recreation Center building.
 Marker is at or near this postal address: 7370 Groveport Road, Groveport OH 43125, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 8 other markers are within walking distance of this marker.
 Ohio and Erie Canal Lock 22 (approx. 0.2 miles away); Ohio and Erie Canal in Groveport / Scioto Valley Interurban (approx. half a mile away); Groveport World War II Memorial (approx. 0.6 miles away); John Rarey and "Cruiser" (approx. 0.7 miles away); Historic Groveport (approx. 0.7 miles away); Groveport Log House (approx. 0.9 miles away); Groveport United Methodist Church (approx. 0.9 miles away); Groveport Veterans' Park (approx. one mile away).
 Touch for a list and map of all markers in Groveport.

-Categories. • Animals • Education • Notable Persons • Settlements & Settlers •
+Categories. • Animals • Education • Settlements & Settlers •